 Women of all ages can be plagued by abnormal uterine bleeding.
 Young teens sometimes experience severe prolonged and heavy menstrual periods that threaten their education because of interference with school attendance.
-Reproductive aged women can have recurring abnormal bleeding associated with infection, hormone imbalances, and pregnancy complications.
+Women of reproductive age can have recurring abnormal bleeding associated with infection, hormone imbalances, and pregnancy complications.
 Middle aged women commonly experience abnormal bleeding as menopause approaches since hormone levels fluctuate.
 They may also have fibroid tumors or polyps.
 Older women can experience post menopausal bleeding that may reflect the development of cancerous or precancerous cells in the cervix or uterus.
 All women with abnormal uterine bleeding should be evaluated thoroughly with appropriate testing.

 Treatment may include

-1. Hormones, generally the same hormones as are found in birth control pills.
+Hormones, generally the same hormones as are found in birth control pills

-2. Antibiotics against infections that can cause abnormal bleeding and can also cause infertility.
+Antibiotics against infections that can cause abnormal bleeding and can also cause infertility

-5. Dilation and Curettage under local anesthesia and sedation
+Dilation and Curettage under local anesthesia and sedation.

-Dr. Holley does all of these treatments except for the hysterectomy.
-If hysterectomy is your only good option, she will refer you to a physician who can give you a safe and positive experience given your history and preferences.
+All of these treatments except for the endometrial ablation or hysterectomy are available at this office.
+If hysterectomy or an ablation are recommended, you will be referred to a physician who can give you a safe and positive experience given your history and preferences.